Need a consultant who can implement ISO 30414:2018 - Human resource management — Guidelines for internal and external human capital reporting

 Dear Rajesh,

 Thanks for approaching this forum for the consultant.
 Many members may not even know that there exists a standard for HR reporting.
 Whose initiative is it?
-Is it by you or your management or does your customer want you to implement this standard?
+Is it by you or your management, or does your customer want you to implement this standard?

 Have you gone through the standard?
-If you have not, then you may download from the following link:
+If you have not, then you may download it from the following link:

 https://www.ulstandardspdf.com/download?postid=1439